 From Harlingen two types of ferry rides are available, the scenic ride (2 hours) or the considerably faster ferry ride (50 min).
 Tickets can be bought online via the website of the Ferry Company: Rederij Doeksen.
 Tickets for the fast ferry cost around €50 ($54) while the slow ferry ticket prices are priced at €32 ($35).
 It is possible to take the car over, however, this is subject to a hefty surcharge (€100/$109).

-Four unmissable things to do in Friesland and the West Frisian Islands
+Five Things to Do in Friesland and the West Frisian Islands

 Known as ‘Ljouwert’ to locals, the capital city of Leeuwarden is famed for its quaint shopping streets, ancient canals, and impressive architectural history that dates to Roman times.
 Located right by the Middelzee River, this vibrant city has been a trading hub since the 15th century.

 Although Leeuwarden’s heritage may now be eclipsed by artisan shops and a bustling café and restaurant scene (it was the 2018 ‘European Capital of Culture’ after all!), you’ll still find remnants of the city’s history at the museums in Leeuwarden and its medieval center.
-Visiting Leeuwaarden is truly one of the best things to do in Friesland.
+Visiting Leeuwarden is one of my favorite things to do in Friesland.

 Making the most of Friesland culture means flitting between sprawling urban centers and the untouched Frisian islands.
 So, grab your hiking boots, and a fistful of Euros, and prepare to be enthralled by everything Leeuwarden has to offer!